David Kendrick: Personal life

-David is married and has an 18 year old who is a guitar player.
+Kendrick is married and has a child who is a guitar player.

 Outside of music, Kendrick's interests include film noir, psychedelia, hauntology, libraries, trickster mythology, and crime fiction.
-As an avid collector, he has a collection of over 1,000 film noir films from around the world and a huge collection of condoms acquired while touring worldwide with Devo and Bastille.
+As an avid collector, he has a collection of over 1,000 film noir films from around the world and a huge collection of condoms acquired while touring worldwide with Devo.
 He also collects odd art and some of his acquisitions have appeared in Diane Keaton's 2002 book Clown Paintings.